Fresh & Fast Family Fun Starts Here!

 Hi, I am Melanie, a busy working mom revelling in the perfect imperfection of the modern world.
 Born in Northern Ontario, I now live in Toronto with my husband, 2 children Mr S (2009) and Miss A (2012), and Sir Squeaks-A-Lot, the guinea pig.
 I love hot tea, the latest gadgets, craft beer, sweater-weather and the unexpected beauty in life.
 At night, I dream about an organized home and self-ironing shirts.
 My favourite topics to write about are: food from scratch, tech for grownups and kids, special needs parenting, holiday traditions and trying new things.

 I am a busy mom to 2.5 kids, so my days are typically filled with tea parties & story books, singing & dancing, crafts (for as long as a 3yo’s attention span will allow) & cuddles.
 All the while trying to keep up with laundry & cleaning & meals (we have PB&J sandwiches for dinner more often than I’ll ever admit).
-The days (and weeks and months) seem to speed past so I try to soak up as much as I can each day with the kids.
+The days (& weeks & months) seem to speed past so I try to soak up as much as I can each day.

 Born and raised in Ontario, my whole life changed in 2011 when I moved to Nova Scotia.
 Just over a year later I started dating my partner, and soon after we started our family.
 We have Miss A (2013), Miss E (2015), and another baby due in March 2017 – and I certainly cannot forget our 15 year old black lab, Rocky, who is our biggest baby.